 MRI and X-rays will not usually be ordered to evaluate mild to moderate muscle, tendon, and ligament injuries.
 Severe cases may utilize advanced imaging to rule out bone fractures, edema, nerve entrapments, tendon or muscle ruptures.
-NCV testing may be utilized in cases that also involve muscle, sensory, or reflex loss which indicates nerve damage.
+NCV testing may be utilized in cases that also involve muscle, sensory, or reflex loss.

-Many therapeutic exercises can help restore proper strength and endurance to the elbow flexor muscles.
+Many therapeutic exercises can help restore proper strength and endurance to the leg muscles muscles.
 Isometric exercises are often the initial treatment exercises.
-Followed by single plane rubber band exercises for elbow flexion, extension, pronation, and supination movements.
-Dynamic exercises involving stability ball push-ups can be performed on the wall or floor.
-The more unstable of the surface the more effort and stabilization is required of all the upper extremity muscles.
+Followed by single plane rubber band exercises for hip, knee, and ankle; flexion, extension, adduction, abduction, circumduction, inversion, and eversion.
+Dynamic exercises involving stability foam, rubber discs, exercise ball, and BOSU balls can be performed on the floor.
+The more unstable of the surface the more effort and stabilization is required of all the lower extremity muscles.

-Our Chandler Chiropractic and Physical Therapy clinic treats patients with a variety of muscle, tendon, joint, and ligament injuries with a combination of cold laser, physiotherapy, and advanced muscle techniques.
+Our Chandler, AZ Chiropractic & Physical Therapy clinic treats patients with a variety of muscle, tendon, joint, and ligament injuries.
 The clinic provides treatment for runners, tri-athletes, and weekend warriors in addition to common headache, neck, and back patients traditionally seen in Chiropractic, Physical Therapy, Massage Therapy clinics.
 We work with all ages and abilities of the residents in Phoenix, Tempe, Gilbert, Mesa, and Chandler AZ.